 See Related: Interesting Facts About Germany

-Initially being made from cinderblocks (some of which had been sourced from Great Britain to avoid Allied suspicions of a wall being built at all) and wire, the Berlin Wall saw several improvements over the years.
+Initially made from cinderblocks (some of which had been sourced from Great Britain to avoid Allied suspicions of a wall being built) and wire, the Berlin Wall saw several improvements over the years.

 The reputation of the Berlin Wall differed based on which side you were on.
 In East Berlin, the wall was (at least officially) regarded as a means of keeping out fascists, with the East German Government coming up with the catchy name Antifaschistischer Schutzwall (or Anti-fascist protection wall).

 To the West German Government and many West Germans resentful of the restrictions enforced on their freedom of movement throughout the city, the 93-mile Wall became known as The Wall of Shame.